zalohcin/eyes.sdk.javascript1/packages/eyes-puppeteer/README.md

 #### Method 1: environment variable

-Run all the processes that execute Playwright with the same value for `APPLITOOLS_BATCH_ID`.
+Run all the processes that execute Puppeteer with the same value for `APPLITOOLS_BATCH_ID`.
 For example, run tests with the same randomly generated UUID:

 ```sh
 #!
 Unix based machines: